On the origin of ambiguity in efficient communication: Ambiguity and logical reversibility

 exists.
 This implies that for any input we have a different output and, therefore, we can invert the process for every element of the input set.
-The non-existence of $\delta^{-1}$ is due to the fact that
+If $\delta^{-1}$ does not exist then